 - Cheat meals infer that you’re doing something bad.
 There’s nothing wrong or bad about eating certain foods.
 Remove the idea of cheat meals.

-- Create eat more of, eat sometimes, and eat less of food lists instead of putting food into good versus bad categories
+- Create eat more of, eat sometimes, and eat fewer food lists instead of putting food into good versus bad categories

 #11: Food variety